Additional Call for VIT&L Week Scholarship

-The VIT&L Scholarship Showcase invites staff affiliated to Irish higher education institutions to share their teaching and learning innovation and research based on evidence-based enhancement and/or previously peer reviewed publications.
+The VIT&L Scholarship Showcase invites staff affiliated to Irish higher education institutions to share their teaching and learning innovation based on enhancement initiatives and/or previously peer-reviewed publications.
 The VIT&L Week Scholarship Showcase will include work in two formats: digital posters and Gasta lightning talks.
 Colleagues can choose one of these two options for submission:

 - Option 1.
 Submit a digital poster